Annual Conference

 2. At the second stage of the process, one experienced reviewer for each category assesses all the individual and average scores throughout that category, taking into consideration factors such as significance, innovation, relevance, breadth of topic, and appropriateness for the meeting.

-You will receive notification of your proposal’s status via email in late June/early July 2023.
+You will receive notification of your proposal’s status via email in late June 2025.

 Questions?
 Visit the ASBH FAQ page, call 847.375.4745, or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..